mazimweal/mazimweal.github.io/onto/readme.md

 In this federated query --we establish all places

-     1-with past hazard events as well as their impact 2-and experience weather events that is classified as a Drought hazard 3-and examine what is the main cause of vulnerability to impacts of the hazard
+     1-with past hazard events as well as their impact 2-and experience extreme weather events that are classified as a Drought 3-and To what extent are communities vulnerable(based on parameterization), examine what is the main cause of vulnerability to impacts of the hazard

 A combination of such information is important for implementing proactive measures to disaster management i.e prevention, mitigation and preparedness